sandrissagals/DiscordForecastBot/README.md

 # DiscordForecastBot
-Scraper gets data about weather forecast
+Scraper gets data about weather forecast and displays it using discord bot